rodnei0/lemon/README.md

 ## About

-An API made to check if clients are electable to be part of Lemon
+An API made to check if clients are eligible to be part of Lemon

 ## Technologies